mheintzelman/IB/README.md

 # IB
-Connection to IB and pulling data
+Program to connect to IB TWS and to pull data with goal of creating a trading algorithm.
-WOOOO